astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *Type : list of float*,
-   Zenithal coordinate in arcsec of Wavelength sources given in ``Wavelength``.
+   Zenithal coordinate in arcsec (distance from axis) of science sources.
    Must be the same length as ``Azimuth``

 .. option:: Azimuth

    **Required**,
    *Type : list of float*,
-   Azimuthal coordinate in degree of Wavelength sources given in ``Wavelength``.
+   Azimuthal coordinate in degree (angle from the reference direction: polar axis is x-axis) of science sources.
    Must be the same length as ``Zenith``

 [sources_HO]